 Vanilla pods, commonly called vanilla beans, are the fruit of the vanilla orchid—the only orchid plant that produces an edible fruit.
 Because the Mexican Melipona bee is the sole natural pollinator of the vanilla orchid, vanilla needs assistance in order to produce fruit.

-Today, vanilla orchids are grown in Mexico, the Bourbon Islands, Tahiti, Indonesia, India, Uganda, and Papua New Guinea.
+Today, vanilla orchids are grown in Mexico, Hawaii, Madagascar, the Bourbon Islands, Tahiti, Indonesia, India, Uganda, and Papua New Guinea.
 They are painstakingly hand pollinated, carefully hand harvested daily, and then hand cured by farmers in a process that takes anywhere from 13 to 14 weeks.

 No wonder vanilla is so expensive!
 But if you make your own vanilla extract, you can save a lot of money without compromising on flavor and quality.

 This recipe is for making vanilla extract with or without alcohol.
-Traditionally, it is made with alcohol—usually a flavorless alcohol such as vodka or grain alcohol—but it can also be made without the booze by using glycerin.
+Traditionally, it is made with alcohol—usually a flavorless alcohol such as vodka or grain alcohol—but it can also be made without the alcohol by using glycerin.

 Technically, glycerin is an alcohol too, which is why it works to make the extract.
 Food-grade glycerin (or glycerol) is a sugar alcohol derived from plants, similar to xylitol or erythritol, so it will impart a sweet flavor as well as a few carbohydrate calories to your extract that vodka or other alcohols will not.